trep-kalkyl/plg_webservices_helloworld/README.md

-# Joomla 5 Webservices Plugin: Helloworld - plg_webservices_helloworld
+# Joomla 5 Webservices Plugin: Helloworld

+> **⚠️ This plugin is currently a work in progress and not yet functional.**
+>
+> You are welcome to contribute, troubleshoot, or follow along as we work to make a minimal custom API plugin for Joomla 5.

+---

-This repository contains a minimal example of a **custom Joomla 5 webservices plugin** called `Helloworld`.
-It demonstrates how to register a simple API endpoint (`/api/index.php/v1/helloworld/ping`) that returns a JSON response, and serves as a starting point for your own Joomla 5 API plugins.
+This repository contains an early attempt at a **custom Joomla 5 webservices plugin** called `Helloworld`.
+The goal is to register a simple API endpoint (`/api/index.php/v1/helloworld/ping`) that returns a JSON response, and serve as a starting point for your own Joomla 5 API plugins.

 ## Features

-- Compatible with **Joomla 5.x**
+- Intended for **Joomla 5.x**
-- Adds a custom API route: `/helloworld/ping`
+- Registers a custom API route: `/helloworld/ping`
-- Returns a test JSON response: `{ "hello": "world" }`
+- Should return a test JSON response: `{ "hello": "world" }`
-- Easy to adapt and extend for your own API needs
+- Easy to adapt and extend (when working!)

+## Current Status

+- **Work in progress:** The plugin does **not** currently work as intended.
+- If you test the endpoint, you will likely get a `404 Resource not found` error.
+- We are investigating why the plugin isn't being registered or loaded by Joomla 5.
+- Pull requests and debug help are very welcome!

-## Normal installation (recommended)
+## Normal Installation (recommended)

 1. **Download the latest release** (or create a zip of the `helloworld` folder containing `helloworld.php` and `helloworld.xml`).
 2. In your Joomla administrator panel, go to **System → Install → Extensions**.